-For required NFV planning guidelines and configuration, see Network Function Virtualization Planning and Configuration Guide.
+For more information about NFV planning guidelines and configuration, see Network Function Virtualization Planning and Configuration Guide.

 See Director Installation and Usage for guidance on hardware selection for OpenStack nodes.

-For a list of tested NICs for NFV, see Network Adapter Support.
+For a list of tested NICs for network functions virtualization (NFV), see Network Adapter Support.
 (Customer Portal login required.)

 Chapter 4.
 NFV Data Plane Connectivity

 With the introduction of NFV, more networking vendors are starting to implement their traditional devices as VNFs.
-While the majority of them are looking into virtual machines (VMs), some are also looking at container-based approach, per design choice.
-OpenStack-based solution should be rich and flexible due to two primary reasons:
+While the majority of networking vendors are considering virtual machines, some are also investigating a container-based approach as a design choice.
+An OpenStack-based solution should be rich and flexible due to two primary reasons:

 - Application readiness - Network vendors are currently in the process of transforming their devices into VNFs.
 So different VNFs in the market have different maturity levels; common barriers to this readiness include enabling RESTful interfaces in their APIs, evolving their data models to become stateless, and providing automated management operations.
 OpenStack should provide a common platform for all.